If you are looking for the best books on influence and persuasion, you have come to the right place.

 9. The Art of Closing The Sale

-I wanted to put a good book on sales on this list as well.
+I wanted to put a good book on sale on this list as well.

 And The Art of Closing The Sale provides a good overview both in terms of mindsets and in terms of sales techniques.

 And now by friends, please roll out the red carpet and blow the trombones for… The Godfather of the influencing and persuasion books!

 And, between us, the Godfather of media manipulation for the masses as well :).

 And the most surprising thing?

-Some passages are so crazy actual in the Donal Trump era that you will go check the publication date just to be sure you picked the right book!
+Some passages are so crazy actually in the Donal Trump era that you will go check the publication date just to be sure you picked the right book!

 7. Creating Lasting Change